mcumpl/react-lightweight-tooltip/README.md

-# react-lightweight-tooltip - A lightweight React.js tooltip component using inline-styling
+# react-lightweight-tooltip - A lightweight but powerful React.js tooltip component

 ## About
-I recently needed a lightweight but powerful React.js tooltip component that:
+I recently needed a lightweight React.js tooltip component that:

 * Uses inline-styles (easy composing of specialized components)
 * Utilizes React.js Event System (does a tooltip need more than onMouseEnter and onMouseLeave?)